glennmatlin/FIFE_manuscript/iff/main.typ

 = Introduction

+Large language models (LLMs) have become general-purpose interfaces for information work, but their value hinges on the ability to *follow instructions precisely*, not just produce plausible text@radford_language_nodate @touvron_llama_2023.
+Instruction tuning and preference-based reinforcement learning improve obedience to user directives @wei_chain--thought_2023 @ouyang_training_2022, and a recent wave of benchmarks has shown both progress and clear gaps.
+Verifiable-constraint suites (e.g., IFEval) test formatting and content rules automatically @zhou_instruction-following_2023; SIFo examines multi-step, sequential directives @chen_recent_2025; DIM-Bench targets distraction and instruction ambiguity @hwang_llms_2025; and IFBench/IFTrain study generalization and training with verifiable rewards @pyatkin_generalizing_2025.
+Across these settings, modern LLMs still fail when instructions are long, compositional, or conditional in nature.

+Finance raises the bar further.
+Real workflows blend domain reasoning with strict, machine-checkable constraints,e.g. "Create a  table with exact headers, sort by spread descending, bold values above a threshold, normalize currency codes, and end with a disclaimer."
+In such contexts, an answer that is factually right but format-noncompliant can still be operationally useless (downstream scripts break; compliance reviews fail).Despite this critical need, no dedicated benchmark exists for evaluating instruction-following in finance.
+Existing financial NLP benchmarks, such as FLUE and FLAME *(citations here along with another finance benchmark not from fsil)* focus on task-specific accuracy (e.g., sentiment classification, QA, NER).
+They do not, however, measure a model's ability to follow the complex, multi-part constraints of real-world financial queries @pyatkin_generalizing_2025.
+For instance, a model that correctly identifies sentiment but fails to deliver the result in a user-specified format exhibits a failure mode that these benchmarks do not capture.
+We design the IFF benchmark to measure this crucial, yet overlooked, dimension of instruction fidelity,to check whether a model adheres to the requested format, ordering, counts, or style constraints that professionals actually require.

-Language Models (LMs) have seen recent success, driven primarily by their ability to follow instructions.
+// Language Models (LMs) have seen recent success, driven primarily by their ability to follow instructions.
 Techniques like instruction tuning and reinforcement learning (RL) have proven effective at aligning models to user intent @wang_self-instruct_2023; @he_can_2023.
 However, most evaluations focus on general-domain tasks.
 In high-stakes fields like finance, instructions are often complex and multi-step, making instruction fidelity a critical point of failure @diao_guidebench_2025.

-Financial professionals require LMs to perform multi-step quantitative reasoning, apply deep domain knowledge, and adhere to strict formatting and compliance constraints dictated by regulatory and procedural guidelines.
+// Financial professionals require LLMs to perform multi-step quantitative reasoning, apply deep domain knowledge, and adhere to strict formatting and compliance constraints dictated by regulatory and procedural guidelines.
 An error in a generated financial report or a failure to follow a specific constraint can have significant consequences.
 Recent studies confirm these challenges, showing that even state-of-the-art models struggle with expert-domain instructions @murthy_kcif_2025 and adversarial prompts that conflict with their learned priors @li_instruction-following_2023.

-Despite this critical need, no dedicated benchmark exists for evaluating instruction-following in finance.
-Existing financial NLP benchmarks, such as FLUE and FLAME, focus on task-specific accuracy (e.g., sentiment classification).
-They do not, however, measure a model's ability to follow the complex, multi-part constraints of real-world financial queries @pyatkin_generalizing_2025.
-For instance, a model that correctly identifies sentiment but fails to deliver the result in a user-specified JSON format exhibits a failure mode that these benchmarks do not capture.
-We design the IFF benchmark to measure this crucial, yet overlooked, dimension of instruction fidelity.

-We address this gap by introducing the *Instruction Following for Finance (IFF)*, a comprehensive benchmark designed to stress-test LMs in realistic financial scenarios.
-In this paper, we make the following contributions:
+We address this gap by introducing the *Instruction Following for Finance (IFF)*, a finance-grounded benchmark that stress-tests LLMs under realistic, verifiable constraints.Our contributions are:

-+ *A Novel, Hybrid Benchmark.* We design and introduce IFF, a benchmark that combines two evaluation paradigms: a suite of #num_prompts complex financial tasks and a framework of over #num_instruction_types verifiable instruction types for automated, fine-grained analysis.
+// + *A Novel, Hybrid Benchmark.* We design and introduce IFF, a benchmark that combines two evaluation paradigms: a suite of #num_prompts complex financial tasks and a framework of over #num_instruction_types verifiable instruction types for automated, fine-grained analysis.

++ *Finance-native, verifiable benchmark*.
+IFF pairs a compact but diverse suite of real-world finance tasks (e.g., bond-spread tables, AML triage notes, settlement run-books) with a library of verifiable instruction types.
+These cover structural/format rules (markdown tables with exact headers, ordered checklists), compositional directives (sorting, filtering, “exactly N items,” inclusion/exclusion), typography/markup (bold/italic/underline, footnotes, LaTeX snippets), and normalization conventions common in finance (e.g., currency codes over symbols).
+Each item ships with deterministic checkers for fast, reproducible scoring.

 + *Comprehensive Model Evaluation.* We evaluate over #num_models_evaluated leading proprietary and open-source LMs in a strict zero-shot setting to assess their out-of-the-box capabilities.

 + *In-depth Performance Analysis.* We analyze performance using a multi-faceted methodology, including task-specific accuracy and instruction compliance metrics.
 Our analysis identifies common failure modes and pinpoints specific weaknesses, such as numerical reasoning and constraint satisfaction.

-+ *An Open-Source Framework.* We release the IFF benchmark, evaluation code, and results as a standardized tool to measure progress in building more reliable LMs for specialized domains.
++ *An Open-Source Framework.* We release the prompts, verifiers, and evaluation code to enable apples-to-apples comparisons and to support future work on verifiable-reward training for precision instruction following in high-stakes domains.

-Our findings offer a crucial reality check: while frontier models like GPT-4 are remarkably capable, they are not infallible.
+(*TBD:After results section to update our findings)* findings offer a crucial reality check: while frontier models like GPT-4 are remarkably capable, they are not infallible.
 We observe a significant performance gap between proprietary and open-source models, and we find that quantitative reasoning remains a challenge for all models.
 We conclude that mastering complex, high-stakes instructions in finance is an unsolved problem and offer a robust framework to guide future research toward more dependable financial AI.

 = Related Work